sourcebroker/deployer-extended-wordpress/README.rst

         wp-config.php

 Mind ``.env.beta``, ``.env.dev``, ``.env.live`` - those files stores data which is specific per instance but can be stored in git.
-For example database name, database user, database host, SMTP settings (without password).
+For example database name, database user, database host, SMTP settings (without passwords).
 The passwords should be stored in file which is out of git on each of the instance host ``.env.beta.local``, ``.env.dev.local``, ``.env.live.local`` or if you do not mind so much about security you can store them also in git.